-On this basis it would seem as though the efforts of Lewis, wurray, Reuther and others is not only noble but hitting a real sore spot of human relations.
+On this basis it would seem as though the efforts of Lewis, Murray, Routher and others is not only noble but hitting a real sore spot of human relations.
 However, a closer analysis on the basis of the worker's interests will give a picture of a different coloring.

 Let us consider the problem of old age pensions from the standpoint of all the workers.
 It is agreed that old age pension plans are needed even though the majority of workers die before they reach the 65 year age limit to qualify.
-Naturally the limit should be lowered to AT LEAST 60 years.
+Naturally the limit should be lowered to AT LEAST 69 years.
 Industry throws many workers out long before this age and replaces them with 20 year olds with strong backs.
 The plan should be organized to benefit ALL workers and poor farmers and not just those who are better organized and can put forth greater pressure.
 This same condition holds true with unemployment and old age assistance.
 This in itself shows a glaring lack of every plan in existence.
 The propaganda for old age(and unemployment and other social needs) should START with a demand to take care of the lowest paid and unorganized workers first; even though the actual pressure of organized industries will obtain benefits first by their bargaining position.

-Keep in mind that no matter how successful the union drive to get bigger and better old age plans is-the fact remains that it falls short in many respects.
-It is a gain for only those few workers of all industries who live to 65 years; and it will leave out in the cold the overwhelming number of workers and poor farmers outside of the basic industries and outside of the organized union workers.
+Keep in mind that no matter how successful the union drive to get bigger and better old age plans is--the fact remains that it falls short in many respects.
+It is a gain for only those few workers of all industries who live to 65 years; and it will leave out inthe cold the overwholming number of workers and poor farmers outside of the basic industries and outside of the organized union workers.

-It it understood that the workers must fight for all IndeDIATE PENANDS which are known as reforms.
-This obviously includes old age plans.
-But HOW you fight for reforms (Inmediate Demands) and how this is coordinated with your aim and ultimate demands determine not only the success of the workers, but above all the capitalists plansto dannal ize these day to day struggles into safe class collaboration channels.
+It it understood that the workers must fight for all IMMEDIATE PEMANDS which are known as reforms.
+This obyiously includes old age plans.
+But HOW you fight for reforms (Immediate Demands) and how this is coordinated with your aim and ultimate demands determine not only the success of the workers, but above all the capitalists plansto dannal ize these day to day struggles into safe class collaboration channels.
 That has bedome the net result of the Reuther, Lewis, Murray pension plan fight.
 These strikes have shifted the emphasis from the MAIN day to day fight at the point of production for immediate demands.
-It has the same effect on the general welfare of the workers as a whole as to shift the fight from the point of production to the point of consumption, prices, taxes, etc..
+It has the same effect on the general welfare of the workers as a whole as to shift the fight from the point of production to the point of consumption, prices, taxes, etc...
 We are not saying that these auxiliary, or secondary immediate demands should be ignored or forgotten.
-We are saying that the fight must be kept in the sphere of the primary day to day demands with the auxiliary derinds bringing up the rear.
-Even when the day to day struggle is hitting the bosses for primary issues the class strugglo trade unionists still have the big and important problem of seeing that the labor agents of capitalism do not win in the strategy of divorcing these immediate demands from the class struggle ultimate demands and when the labor agents of capitalism not only shift the emphasis from the primary immediate demands to secondary immediate demands the fight of the class struggle element becomes even more difficult tomake any gains for the working class.
+We are saying that the with the auxilibry delignds bringing up the rear.
+Even when the day to -Cay struggle is hitting the bosses for primary issues the glass strug-glo trade unionists still have the big and important problem of seeing that the labor agents of capitalism do not win in the strategy of divorcing these innediate demands from the class struggle ultimate demands. and when the labor agents of capitalism not only shift the emphasis from the primary innediate demands to secondary impediate demands the fight of the class struggle element becomes even more difficult tomake any gains for the working class.